phenomnomnominal/betterer/goldens/api/betterer.api.md

 // @public
 export type BettererTestNames = ReadonlyArray<string>;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @typeParam block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @typeParam block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @typeParam block should be followed by a parameter name and then a hyphen
-//
 // @public
 export type BettererTestOptions<DeserialisedType = unknown, SerialisedType = DeserialisedType, DiffType = null> = BettererTestOptionsBasic | BettererTestOptionsComplex<DeserialisedType, SerialisedType, DiffType>;